 - When a student misses an Academic Intervention attendance day, staff reviews login history and records absences.

 - Parents are contacted about the absences.
 If an excuse is provided, absences are excused.
-BCVS follows the protocol for excusing absences outlined in school board policy.
+BCVSS follows the protocol for excusing absences outlined in school board policy.

 - When student accrues 10 absences, the student’s name is reported to the attendance office and truancy officer.